CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Hardware/Install-NetQ-Using-CLI.md

 siteSlug: cumulus-netq
 toc: 5
 ---
-After you have validated the prerequisites and performed the preparation steps, you can now install the NetQ software using the CLI.
+After you have validated the prerequisites and performed the preparation steps, you can then install the NetQ software using the CLI.

 {{%notice info%}}
 You must perform the preparation steps before installing the NetQ software.
 Go to {{%link title="Prepare for NetQ On-premises Installation"%}} or {{%link title="Prepare for NetQ Cloud Installation"%}} if you have not yet completed these preparation steps.